joeb753/Equity-Analysis/CUMULATIVE_ABNORMAL_RETURN_SUMMARY.md

-# Cumulative Abnormal Return Summary
+# Cumulative Abnormal Return Meathod

 ## What model this analysis uses